dannykli/gym-website/README.md

-# Fitness Programme Builder Website
+# Fitness Programme Builder Web App

 A full-stack web application that generates **personalised fitness programmes** based on user preferences.
 The app combines a conversational chat-based interface, LLM-powered preference extraction, and a structured exercise database to produce a tailored training plan for the purpose of building muscle.